ctepx25/gitlab-tool/README.md

 #### Usage:
 ---
-Point your browser to http://127.0.01 , help page
+Point your browser to http://127.0.01 to get help page

 ##### Grant user group or repository permissions: